gooosexe/corkboard/README.md

 # corkboard
-Frontend and backend for Corkboard.
+A message board where nothing is permanent.
+Your posts are always deleted 24 hours after they are posted, with no way to recover them.

 Made with React and Spring Boot.

 Build and run frontend with
 ```